encodeedge/website/src/content/blog/python-type-hierarchy.md

 ---
 title: 'Python : Type Hierarchy'
+description: >-
-description: The fundamentals of Python programming for machine learning and AI.
+  The fundamentals of Python programming for machine learning and AI.
+Learn the basic of type hierarchy in python.
 pubDate: 2025-11-30
-updatedDate: 2025-11-30
+updatedDate: 2025-12-16
 readTime: 50
 featured: true
 tags: